 cluster_connectivity_setup_filesfile.
 Inside this zip file there is a script

-If the connection attempts fail or if there is an error in the connectivity, Classic Cluster displays troubleshooting information in the Step 2 pane.
-Follow the troubleshooing information to fix the connectivity error, then click Test connection.
+If the connection attempts fail or if there is an error in the connectivity, CDP displays troubleshooting information in the Step 2 pane.
+Follow the troubleshooting information to fix the connectivity error, then click Test connection.

 - Click Register in the Step 3 pane.